volta-cli/website/subdomains/docs/_guide/index.md

 - Stable tool installation—no reinstalling on every Node upgrade!
 - Extensibility hooks for site-specific customization

-{% include warn.html content="Volta is still in development, so we still expect some hiccups until it stabilizes.
-We welcome feedback and participation!" %}

 ## Why Volta?

 Volta's job is to get out of your way.